Addressing Common Medical Conditions Associated with Old Age

-Dementia is a broad description which includes many different symptoms, including memory loss, word-finding difficulties, impaired judgment, and problems with day-to-day activities, which are caused by injury or loss of brain cells.
+Dementia is a broad description that includes many different symptoms, including memory loss, word-finding difficulties, impaired judgment, and problems with day-to-day activities, which are caused by injury or loss of brain cells.

 Why It’s a Concern

 High blood pressure damages the blood vessels of the brain and leads to hardening of the arteries.
-It also affects tiny blood vessels and the ability of the brain to control blood flow, which is essential to keeping it working in a normal way.
+It also affects tiny blood vessels and the brain’s ability to control blood flow, which is essential in keeping the brain working properly.

 Learn more about how high blood pressure may increase the risk of dementia.

-Managing blood pressure should be a priority for everyone.
-That’s because high blood pressure affects other parts of the body; controlling it saves stress on the brain, the heart, and the kidneys, making it important to overall health.
+Managing blood pressure should be a priority for everyone because high blood pressure can put stress on the brain, heart, and kidneys.
+Managing blood pressure is vital to maintain overall health.

 What You Can Do About It

-- Control your blood pressure – Because it is clear dementia begins in midlife, starting to control high blood pressure when you are in your 50s could be key to helping diminish or avoid dementia.
+- Control your blood pressure.
+Dementia typically begins in the mid-sixties.
+Controlling high blood pressure when you are in your mid-fifties could be key to slowing down or preventing dementia.

-- Exercise, eat healthy and limit alcohol – Maintain a healthy weight.
-Exercise.
-Eat a diet with plenty of vegetables, fruits, fiber, and low-fat dairy products, and with less salt and fat.
+- Exercise, eat healthy and limit alcohol.
+Maintain a healthy weight, exercise, eat a diet high in vegetables, fruits, and fiber and low in salt and fat.
 Limit alcohol to two drinks a day for men and one a day for women.

 If these measures are not successful, a doctor can prescribe medication.

-A stroke is a sudden interruption in the blood supply of the brain.
-Most strokes are caused by an abrupt blockage of arteries leading to the brain.
+A stroke is a sudden interruption in the brain’s blood supply.
+Most strokes are caused when the arteries leading to the brain are abruptly blocked.
 Other strokes are caused by bleeding into brain tissue when a blood vessel bursts.

 Why It’s a Concern

-A stroke is always an emergency situation.
-While only one in five victims dies from a stroke, most survivors have long-lasting physical and mental effects, so immediate medical attention is crucial.
+A stroke is always an emergency.
+While only one in five victims die from a stroke, most survivors have long-lasted physical and mental effects, so immediate medical attention is crucial.

 What You Can Do About It

-Don’t delay if stroke is possible!
-It’s wiser to seek immediate medical help and be mistaken than to wait; strokes can cause long-lasting body and mind problems, permanent disability or death.
+Don’t delay if you or someone else experiences signs of a stroke.
+It is better to seek immediate medical attention and be mistaken rather than the wait; strokes can cause long-lasting physical and mental complications, permanent disability, or death.

-- Numbness – The initial symptom is sudden numbness in the face.
-Those suffering a stroke may also lose feeling in their hands, feet, arms, or legs.
-It’s not uncommon for a stroke to cause numbness on one entire side of the body while the other side remains fully functional.
-Sometimes only one part of the body is affected, so any numbness, no matter how small the area, may be considered a sign of stroke.
+- Numbness – The most common initial symptom is sudden numbness in the face.
+Those suffering a stroke may also lose feeling in their hands, feet, arms, legs, or on one entire side of the body while the other side remains fully functional.
+Any numbness in the body, no matter how small the area, may be considered a sign of stroke.

 - Mental Confusion and Difficulty Speaking – Because a stroke affects the brain, many people will experience mental confusion as a symptom.
 This may manifest as difficulty speaking, possibly with incoherent speech or incorrect word usage.
 Speech patterns are often slurred.
 The person may also have trouble understanding the situation or have no memory of the last few moments.